-Looking for more information on improving the indoor air quality of your home?
+Looking for more information on indoor air quality improvement in your home?
 You’ve come to the right place!
 Read on.

 In February, the Science journal released a study finding that volatile chemical products — such as pesticides, coatings, printing inks, adhesives, cleaning agents and personal care products — now make up half of fossil fuel VOC (volatile organic compound) emissions.